akhenakh/geo-benthos/README.md

 {"id":42, "lat": 48.86, "lng": 2.34}
 ```

-## Transform latitude and longitude into a Uber h3 cell
+## Transform latitude and longitude into an Uber h3 cell

 Use `h3_object` with the following parameters: `latitude`, `longitude`, `resolution`.

-An `h3.yaml` pipeline.
+A `h3.yaml` pipeline.

 ```yaml
 input: